 If you have had your dream stolen or pushed into the far recesses of your mind by life, you need to do something to re-awaken it.
-That is for another post on another day.
+But that is for another post on another day.

-Today we’re going to address those of you who have had that dream awakened, and are trying to pursue it, but are not having the results and the success that you know are possible.
+Today, we’re going to address those who have had that dream awakened and are trying to pursue it but are not having the results and the success you know is possible.

-A burning desire is a vision or an objective that will not allow you to rest until it is achieved.
+A burning desire is a vision or an objective that will not allow you to rest until you achieve it.
 A burning desire is a passion so intense that no amount of pain, discouragement, humiliation, or failure can derail your pursuit or induce you to abandon the cause.

 Many people are working on a dream and not seeing results.
-This is because they can live without the dream.
+Why? because they can live without the dream.
 Turn your dream into a burning desire.
 You will be amazed at what begins to happen.

 I bargained with Life for a penny,